wehttamclan/reunion/README.md

 Add to the existing Activity class so that it supports the following functionality.

-* An Activity has a name, such as 'hiking'
+* An Activity has a name
 * An Activity has participants
   * participants are represented with a hash and have a name and an amount they've paid for that activity
 * You can add participants to an Activity
+* An Activity has two costs:
+  * a base cost
+  * a cost per participant
 * You can evaluate the total cost of an activity

 ### Iteration 2: Activity Calculations

 Add to the Activity class so that it supports the following functionality.
-Note, it is assumed that the cost of each activity is split evenly between all participants.

-* You can split the cost of an activity
+* An Activity can calculate each person's fair share, the total cost of the Activity divided evenly among participants
-* You can evaluate out how much each person is owed/owes
+* An Activity can evaluate out how much each person is owed/owes
   * If a participant paid less than their fair share they owe a positive amount.
   * If a participant paid more than their fair share they owe a negative amount (meaning they are owed money).

 ### Iteration 3: Creating Reunions